quacklinhui/NLPAssignment2/README.md

 - **model.py:** Python file which contains FNN Model without the use of dropout
 - **Q1_main.py:** Python file which contains code to train FNN Model in model.py

-### Running FNN Model with no dropout
+#### Running FNN Model with no dropout
-To train the FNN Model with no droupout, one can do so using the Anaconda Prompt.
+To train the FNN Model with no dropout, one can do so using the Anaconda Prompt.
 During training, if a keyboard interrupt (Ctrl-C) is received, training is stopped and the current model is evaluated against the test dataset.

 The model is trained using the following commands.
 ```